usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 Contracting for cloud services is not like buying traditional IT hardware or managing a data center:

-* Cloud services are dynamic — agencies buy elastic, scalable services, not fixed assets.
+* Cloud services are dynamic,  agencies buy elastic, scalable services, not fixed assets.
-* Service catalogs change and grow frequently – agencies should ensure they have access to new and emerging services without having to renegotiate or pursue contract modifications.
+* Service catalogs change and grow frequently,  agencies should ensure they have access to new and emerging services without having to renegotiate or pursue contract modifications.
-* Payment models differ — cloud uses "pay-as-you-go" structures rather than upfront capital expenditures.
+* Payment models differ,  cloud uses "pay-as-you-go" structures rather than upfront capital expenditures.
-* Management expectations change — agencies must adapt their oversight to a shared responsibility model between the cloud vendor and agency.
+* Management expectations change, agencies must adapt their oversight to a shared responsibility model between the cloud vendor and agency.

 If contracting officers apply traditional procurement models to cloud, it can lead to: